-Dr. Omasta's recent and forthcoming publications include the books Play, Performance, and Identity (Routledge, 2015), Playwriting and Young Audiences (Intellect, 2017), Qualitative Research: Analyzing Life (Sage, 2018) as well as numerous scholarly articles in Research in Drama Education: The Journal of Applied Theatre & Performance, Youth Theatre Journal, Theatre for Young Audiences Today, the International Journal of Education & the Arts, and Theatre Topics.
-He regularly presents his research at national and international venues including the American Alliance for Theatre & Education, the International Drama Educators Association, the American Society for Theatre Research, the American Educational Research Association, the International Theatre for Young Audiences Research Network, and the Association for Theatre in Higher Education.
+Dr. Omasta's recent publications include the books Play, Performance, and Identity (Routledge), Playwriting and Young Audiences (Intellect), Qualitative Research: Analyzing Life (2nd edition, Sage) as well as numerous articles in Research in Drama Education: The Journal of Applied Theatre & Performance, Youth Theatre Journal, Performance Matters, Theatre for Young Audiences Today, the International Journal of Education & the Arts, Arts Education Policy Review, the Journal of Learning Through the Arts, Cultural Studies ↔ Critical Methodologies, and Theatre Topics.
+He regularly presents at national and international venues including the American Alliance for Theatre & Education, the International Drama Educators Association, the American Society for Theatre Research, the International Drama in Education Research Institute, the American Educational Research Association, the International Theatre for Young Audiences Research Network, and the Association for Theatre in Higher Education.

 Dr. Omasta earned a Ph.D. in Theatre from Arizona State University, a M.A. in Theatre Education from Emerson College, and a B.A. in Drama from Ithaca College.
 He has taught at USU, Emerson, ASU, Providence College, and the University of Rhode Island, and worked with a variety of professional arts organizations including Imagination Stage, Trinity Repertory Company, Florida Studio Theatre, Arena Stage, and Walt Disney Entertainment.